284: No Such Thing As Salty Yeti Bones

 Yeah, but he's very good.

-the game of rugby was said to have been invented in a school called rugby, hence where it gets this name from, in 1823.
+There was, we do have an example of it.
+So, there was the game of rugby was said to have been invented in a school called rugby, hence where it gets the same from, in 1823.

 There was a match played in 1839 where Rugby School House had 75 players, so that was their team, and they played a team that was called The Rest.
-And that was 225 people.
+And there was 225 people.

 Wow, yeah.
 That's amazing.